Bachelor of Arts, Criminal Justice

 - Graduates with this major will demonstrate appreciation for and application of the values of honesty and personal integrity; dignity and worth of individuals; and fairness and justice.

-- Graduates with this major will competently discuss and apply a knowledge base including introductory level courses in the behavioral sciences of sociology, psychology, and political science; exposure to the fundamental theories and practices in criminology, delinquency, law enforcement, corrections, criminal law and the court systems; and methods of study in social sciences and criminology in particular.
+- Graduates with this major will competently discuss ways to apply a knowledge base derived from introductory level courses in the behavioral sciences of sociology, psychology, and political science; exposure to the fundamental theories and practices in criminology, delinquency, law enforcement, corrections, criminal law and the court systems; and methods of study in social sciences and criminology in particular.

 - Graduates with this major will have exposure to a variety of professionals in the field and engage in service learning in at least one work setting.

 - Graduates with this major will be prepared for entry-level work in a variety of occupations in the field of criminal justice or graduate training in the field.

 Requirements: 39-40 credits of which 22 shall be numbered above 2999